DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     kubectl get certificate

+Desribe the certificate resouce to reveal what happens behind the scenes

+    Kubectl describe certificate tls-secret

 ### View HTTPS application in browser
 Finally navigate to the the Fully Qualified Domain Name, copy the result of the echo command to your browser

     echo $FQDN

+## Summary
+We have now seen how we can deploy HTTPS applicaitons on Kubernetes.
+We secured the applications for internal environments using our own self-sign certificates; and for production we automated the issuance of certificates, signed by a trusted CA (LetsEncrypt) using the Kubernetes **cert-manager** addon.